Night of the Reading Dead

 Not everyone is open to being transformed by education, but more often than we realize, bridges can be built.
 We have to remain open to seeing opponents as people with needs and fears like our own.
 In that way, Night of the Reading Dead reminded me of the Buddhist picture books we read to my son when he was little.

 The hardcover book was sturdy with a bright and glossy cover.
-I wasn't as much a fan of the interior layout, with plain black text on a white page facing each illustration.
-On the one hand, it made sense not to interrupt the action in the pictures, but on the other hand, more could have been done to make the text pages visually interesting.
+The interior layout was spare, with plain black text on a white page facing each illustration.
+It made sense not to interrupt the action in the pictures, but perhaps more could have been done to add visual interest to the text pages.
 As with many picture books that attempt rhyme and meter, some lines were clunky.
-I wasn't sure why the text was presented without line breaks when it was meant to sound like a four-line AABB stanza.
+The text had the sound of four-line AABB stanzas, but was formatted as prose paragraphs.
+Formatting the text as poetry stanzas with line breaks might have been a better choice.

 Night of the Reading Dead would be a great gift book for your kid or their classroom teacher at Halloween.